bashirk/bashirk/README.md

 ## About me
 With over 3 years professional experience in software engineering, I have built comprehensive solutions to complex problems over the years, and I craft these amazing software solutions using JavaScript (MERN) and Python - while working on distributed teams.

 As a seasoned engineer and a community person, I preach my craft whenever necessary - and required.
-I have spoken at international conferences like the NDC Conference (ndcconferences.com), aside from speaking at (and facilitating) national events, workshops and user groups.
+I have spoken at international conferences like the [NDC Conference](ndcconferences.com), aside from speaking at (and facilitating) national events, workshops and user groups.

-- 🔭 I’m currently working on
-- 🌱 I’m currently learning Laravel
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## Pronouns
 <p align="left">